6859-sp21/final-project-musical-ties/README.md

 ### Shared Work
 Together, Shariqah and Violetta spent a lot of time working on their design on Figma so that they could have a strong plan of what they wanted to implement.
 This helped them create a color scheme as well as to think through some of the more abstract parts of their design.

-In the next two sections we list components of the project we worked on.
+In the next two sections we list components of the project we worked on, with each person.

 ### Shariqah's Work
 * Playlist Exploration Page